Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 This smoothie uses frozen banana and fresh carrots – another combo that you may not have thought to pair together.
 This is my take on a healthy, drinkable carrot cake!

-If you want to improve your gut health, this is a great smoothie!
+If you want to improve your gut health, this is a great smoothie for you!
 Kefir, which is like a drinkable yogurt, doubles as the protein source and the liquid base.
 Kefir is packed with gut healthy probiotics (aka good bacteria) that may help relieve digestive issues.

 More PCOS Friendly Meals To Try